El salvador Country Commercial Guide

 Pricing

 In El Salvador, the government regulates prices for liquefied propane gas, public transportation, energy, and medicines.
-The General Superintendence of Electricity and Telecommunications (SIGET) regulates electricity and telecommunications.
-Government ministries directly subsidize water services and establishes the distribution service tariff.
-The Ministry of Economy and the Consumer Protection Office closely monitor retail gasoline, diesel, and basic food products prices and may fine retailers for confirmed cases of price gouging.
-The Consumer Protection Law determines that fines (classified as mild, severe, and very severe) are established based on the size of the company, impact on the consumer rights, degree of the impact on the life, health, integrity of the consumer, and degree of participation in the act, among other factors.
-The Sanctioning Court is responsible for issuing final resolutions or to resolve incidents between parties.
+The General Superintendency of Electricity and Telecommunications (SIGET) regulates the electricity and telecommunications sectors.
+Government ministries directly subsidize water services and establish the distribution service tariff.
+The Ministry of Economy and the Consumer Protection Office closely monitor the prices of retail gasoline, diesel, and basic food products and may fine retailers for confirmed price gouging.
+The Consumer Protection Law determines fines (classified as mild, severe, and very severe), which are established based on the size of the company, impact on consumer rights, the degree of effect on the life, health, and integrity of the consumer, and degree of participation in the violation, among other factors.
+The Sanctioning Court is responsible for issuing final resolutions or resolving incidents between parties, including ordering monetary compensation to the consumer.

 CAFTA-DR reduced tariff and non-tariff barriers for U.S. exports into the region.
 Duties for U.S.-made products to El Salvador can be found in the CAFTA-DR Tariff Schedule.